DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-07-30-addressing-our-it-health-check-audit.md

 #### Resolution

-This is standard web browser behaviour.
+Accessing secure areas with the back button is standard web browser behaviour.
 If the user uses the back button, they can view the browser-cached state of the last page they visited.
 They will not be presented with any updated or changed data since their browser cached the web page.
 As we have implemented a session timeout, they will not be able to refresh the page, navigate to a new page, or perform any data changes.

+*[CBC]: Cipher block chaining
+*[CSP]: Content security policy
+*[HTTP]: HyperText transfer protocol
+*[HTTPS]: HyperText transfer protocol secure
+*[MAC]: message authentication code
+*[MFA]: Multi-factor authentication
+*[SSL]: Secure sockets layer
+*[TLS]: Transport layer security
+*[XSS]: Cross-site scripting